jul6art/symfony-skeleton/README.md

     audit.actions.test01: 'Custom action from %planet% on element #%objectId%'

-> This command removes audits older tha a year
+> This command removes audits older than a year

     bin/console audit:clean --no-confirm

 ### Theme

-> Default theme is set in services.yml then, in user profile page, every user can choose the theme he wants
+> Default theme is set in the setting sidebar, every user can choose the theme he wants

 You can deactivate this feature in configuration page